robtweed/golgi/GOLGI_CF_REACT_4.md

 ## productui-table Component

-We now need to modify the logic of the *reformat()* method within this Component.
+We now need to modify the logic of the *reformat()* method within this Component to look like this:

         reformat(only_instock) {